hydroper-jet/lang/design/design.md

 Property access operators are similiar to ECMAScript property operators, with the exclusion of implicit conversion.
 Solely string and number types can be used to index.

-Indexing by a number type is equivalent to using one of the proxies `getProperty`, `setProperty`, and `deleteProperty`.
+Indexing by a number value is equivalent to using one of the proxies `getProperty`, `setProperty`, and `deleteProperty`.

 # `in` operator